-That I have such a standing is without any shadow of doubt.
-Listen to 1 John 4:17: "Herein is love with us made perfect, that we may have boldness in the day of judgement: because as He is, so are we, in this world."
+That I have such a standing is without any shadow of doubt!
+Listen to The Apostle John's First Epistle chapter 4 verse 17 (margin): "Herein is love with us made perfect, that we may have boldness in the day of judgement: because as He is, so are we in this world."
 Think about that!
 The love of God has reached its object when believers on the Lord Jesus Christ are absolutely convinced that they need have no fear at all in respect of the day of judgement.
 And why?
 Because Christ has fully answered to God in respect of every righteous demand that a Holy God can make against sinners.
 How do we know that?
 We have to ask ourselves a vital question.

-"Where is the Lord Jesus now?"
+Where is the Lord Jesus now?
 In heaven, at the right hand of God!
 On what basis is He there?
 We would not dream of questioning the right of Christ to be in heaven now.
 There is, and can be, no suggestion that there could be any charge that could be laid against the Son of God that could rightly exclude Him from the presence of God.
 That we can fully and readily understand.
-But 1 John 4:17 goes further.
-It says that we have equal title to be in the presence of God as He has.
-With this difference.
+But this verse goes further.
+It says that we have equal title to be in the presence of God as Jesus has.
+With this difference!
 He is there, in heaven, because He personally is qualified to be there, because of Who He is.
 Our right to be there is based upon what He has done on our behalf.
 Wonder of wonders!
 Our place in heaven is as secure as Christ's own place there!
-As is plainly said, "As He is, so are we in this world" (1 John 4:17) That is, even while we are alive in this life, in this world, we have the full assurance that we are as clear of eternal judgment as Christ himself is.
-And none would dare suggest that Christ needs to suffer again for sin.
+As is plainly said, "As he is, so are we in this world."
+That is, even while we are alive in this life, in this world, we have the full assurance that we are as clear of eternal judgment as Christ Himself is.
+None would dare suggest that Christ needs to suffer again for sin.
 That work will never need to be repeated.
 Or added to, because He did it perfectly, completely, the first time.

-The longer I live, the more grateful I am, and ever shall be, that my salvation, my assurance of a place with Christ in heaven, is not dependent in any respect, or to any degree, on anything that I have done, or ever could do.
+The longer I live, the more grateful I am that my salvation, my assurance of a place with Christ in heaven, is not dependent in any respect, or to any degree, on anything that I have done, or ever could do.
 The strength of a chain is governed by the strength of its weakest link.
 How glad I am, and am entitled to be, that not one link in the chain of salvation is in the least or smallest degree dependent on me or on anything I could ever do.
 This is one of the many things that the truth of justification brings to me.
-Again, how can this be so?
+How can this be so?
 I would suggest nine aspects of this wonderful truth.